nextgis/docs_data/source/highcharts.rst

    :width: 16cm

 .. note::
    Highcharts Maps library handles well fast visualization of spatial data statistics.
 However such libraries as Mapbox GL JS, Openlayers and Leaflet are better for interactive mapping.
-Examples of data upload from json files to forementioned libraries can be found here: https://jsfiddle.net/rendrom/a1xf63bk/ and https://jsfiddle.net/rendrom/yg6xz9kj/.
-In these examples `NextGIS Frontend <https://github.com/nextgis/nextgis_frontend>`_ libraries are used.
+Examples of data upload from json files to forementioned libraries can be found here: https://jsfiddle.net/rendrom/a1xf63bk/ and https://jsfiddle.net/rendrom/yg6xz9kj/. `NextGIS Frontend <https://github.com/nextgis/nextgis_frontend>`_ libraries are used for these examples.

 .. hint::
-   For faster and better performing of data rendering in the web, additional generalization, thinning and modification of initial data can be useful.
-The resulting file would be smaller in size, has less nodes in polygons and lines and wouldn't contain unnecessary attributes.
+   For faster and better data rendering performans on the web, additional generalization, thinning and modification of initial data can be needed.
+The resulting file would be smaller in size, having less nodes in polygons and lines and wouldn't contain unnecessary attributes.